 1 April 2021

 Who created this prize?

-The MIB was established with a $100,000 bequest from the Barwick family in 1985.
+The MIB was established with a $100,000 bequest from the Barwick family in 1985 and through the fundraising efforts of the late William Turner, a businessman, and Denis Brott, a cellist, both of Montréal.
 It enables established soloists and chamber musicians, as well as musicians on the threshold of an international career, to give concerts around the world and to record pieces with MIB instruments over the entire length of the loan.

 The MIB includes more than 20 magnificent instruments worth a total of approximately $50 million.
 These violins, cellos and bows, created by such master craftsmen as Stradivarius, Gagliano and Pressenda, have been donated or lent to the MIB since it was created in 1985.

 Ric Heinl and his team of luthiers at Geo.
 Heinl & Co.
 Limited are responsible for restoring and maintaining these instruments.

 1-800-263-5588 (toll-free) or 613-566-4414, ext.
 6004